chuanqisun/iter/README.md

 A minimalist frontend for Azure OpenAI Chat models, optimized for rapid prompt iteration.

 - **🔒 Privacy first**: Credentials are stored in your browser.
 All requests directly sent to API with no middleman.
 Absolutely no tracking.
-- **🔀 Parallel chat**: Gain extra productivity by streaming chat response from multiple submissions at the same time
 - **⚡ API endpoint and model hot-swap**: Switch between different APIs and models without losing any chat progress
 - **🦉 Adapts to OS/Browser default theme**: Dark theme for happy night owls
 - **💅 Markdown parser**: Built-in syntax highlight and copy button for code blocks